DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 Why should we care about this object?
 The most obvious reason is that in a strict sense it is our _best guess_ of the true distribution if we greatly limit our assumptions about that distribution.
 In particular, if our only assumptions about the sample is that it is I.I.D., then the empirical distribution is the maximum likelihood estimate (MLE) of the true distribution[^1].

-Apart from its status as an MLE, we care about the empirical distribution because, unlike the unknown true distribution, it is a distribution that we can sample from though computational means, opening up to us the world of Monte Carlo simulation.
+## Ideal Bootstrap Estimate

+These are the estimates of inferential quantities of interest (standard errors, confidence intervals, etc.) obtained by exhaustively evaluating a statistic (function of a sample) across all possible samples of a certain size from the empirical distribution.

+As the sample size increases, however, such an exhaustive approach becomes computationally infeasible: the number of bootstrap samples to be evaluated for an original sample size of $n$ is $\binom{2n-1}{n}$[^2], which asymptotically is $4^n / \sqrt{n\pi}$.

+We overcome this obstacle by the application of Monte Carlo methods to the empirical distribution.

-## Monte Carlo Simulation
+## Review of Monte Carlo Simulation and Estimation

 In probability and statistics, problems often arise that can be easily stated in terms of the outcomes of well-defined data-generating mechanisms but for which a closed-form solution is hard to come by.
 To take an arbitrary example of some complexity, we might want to investigate the distribution of the ratio of the max and min of a sample of size $n$ from a standard Guassian, that is,